 - Flu-like symptoms

-Thankfully, side effects are temporary and alleviated quickly since the body adapts to the dietary changes.
+Thankfully, side effects are temporary and alleviated quickly since the body adapts to the change in dietary fuel source over time.

-It’s important to know that DKA is different from nutritional ketosis, which is safe on a healthy, nutritious ketogenic diet.
-For most people, there should be no concern about the formation of ketones, as they are either used or eliminated from the body and are part of a healthy weight loss and fat burning process.
+It’s also crucial to know that DKA is different from nutritional ketosis, which is safe on a healthy, nutritious ketogenic diet.
+For most people, there should be no concern about ketone production, as ketones are either used or eliminated from the body and are part of a healthy weight loss and fat burning process.